 - Expanding your clinical knowledge and skill set

 - Making yourself more attractive to employers

 - Renewing your perspective on the NHS

-What kinds of cases will I see on an overseas physiotherapy placement?
+What kinds of cases will I see on a Work the World physiotherapy placement?

 You will see cases like: